-With two tax year-ends since the launch of tax-free savings accounts (TFSAs) in South Africa, many advisors and clients are still debating the best way to maximise the tax benefits of TFSAs.
-What has not helped much is that most product providers, including life companies, banks, unit trust management companies and LISP investment platforms, have jumped on the bandwagon and launched TFSAs over the past two years.
+With five tax year-ends since the launch of tax-free savings accounts (TFSAs) in South Africa in March 2015, many advisors and clients are still debating the best way to maximise the tax benefits of TFSAs.
+What has not helped much is that most product providers, including life companies, banks, unit trust management companies and LISP investment platforms, have jumped on the bandwagon and launched TFSAs over the past five years.
 This proliferation of TFSA product options, with the accompanying wave of good-news marketing material, has left many investors and advisors wondering how best to utilise a TFSA as one of a number of tax-efficient savings tools.

-In this article we will share feedback we have received when discussing this problem with financial advisors, and highlight the implications of some of the different options available to investors.
+In this article we will share some of the feedback we have received when discussing this problem with financial advisors, and highlight the implications of some of the different options available to investors.

 1. A TFSA is not the only available tax-efficient savings option

 The media hype about TFSAs appears to have taken people’s eyes off the fact that the first savings priority for any investor should still be their contribution to a registered retirement fund (either through their employer or via a retirement annuity).
 As a rule of thumb, investors should first provide for an adequate contribution to their retirement fund before taking out a TFSA.
-The South African Revenue Service recently increased income tax deductions available for retirement fund contributions.
-The potential compounded tax savings from a client’s contributions to a retirement fund early on in their career dwarfs the tax benefits of a TFSA.
+The potential compounded tax saving from a client’s contributions to a retirement fund early on in their career dwarfs the tax benefits on a TFSA.

-Secondly, investors should remember to use their annual tax-free interest exemption (currently R23 800 for individuals under age 65).
-At current money market rates of nearly 8%, and various other income funds offering close to 9% p.a., an investor in South Africa can keep approximately R300 000 in a fixed income fund before paying any tax on the interest earned.
+Secondly, investors should remember to use their annual tax-free interest exemption (currently R23 800 for individuals under age 65 and R34 500 for people aged 65 and older).
+At current money market rates of just over 7%, and various other income funds offering close on 9% p.a., an investor in South Africa can keep approximately R300 000 in a fixed income fund before paying any tax on the interest earned.
 Ideally, this allowance should be used to set up an investor’s emergency cash pool.

-2. The tax benefits of TFSAs compound exponentially over time
+2. The tax benefits of TFSAs compound exponentially with time

-When TFSAs were originally launched, many investors and advisors underestimated the extent to which the tax benefits on TFSAs would compound over time.
-This was because a TFSA contribution is not tax-deductible upfront like a retirement fund contribution, which makes it difficult to calculate the value of the tax benefit in rands and cents.
+When TFSAs were originally launched, many investors and advisors underestimated the extent to which the tax benefits on TFSAs need time to compound.
+You need time to realise the tax benefits on these investments because a TFSA contribution is not tax-deductible upfront like a retirement fund contribution.
+This simple difference makes it remarkably difficult to calculate upfront the rand value of an investor’s tax benefit.

-In addition, the limits placed on the lifetime TFSA contributions for an investor has the effect of further delaying the real tax benefit to the time when the investor has used their full lifetime contribution allowance.
+In addition, the lifetime TFSA contribution limit further delays the real tax benefit to the time when the investor has used their full lifetime contribution allowance.

 - An investor contributes the maximum annual amount of R33 000 and this limit is never increased by Treasury.